fungus75/ioBroker.zoe2/README.md

 ### 0.0.1 (2020-04-06)
 - nonworking version, just to create initial repo on github
 - code taken 1:1 from iobroker.zoe
+- small adjustments, first access to the new renault api

 ## License
 The MIT License (MIT)